Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Blind Spots in Unlearning

-\textbf{Over-Unlearning Metric.} \; Based on the intuition, we opt to measure the degree of over-unlearning by calculating the divergence of two logits of the retained classes inferred by the original and unlearned models, with a particular focus on the samples $\vx_{\mathrm p}\in\mathcal A_\varepsilon(\mathcal D_f)$.
-Suppose that $\sigma(\vz)$ denotes the softmax function for $\vz\in \mathbb{R}^C$ and $\mathcal{C}_f\subseteq [C]$ be the set of forget classes.
+\textbf{Over-unlearning Metric.} \; Based on such intuition, we opt to measure the degree of over-unlearning by calculating the divergence between the original model’s masked probabilities and the unlearned model’s probabilities, with a particular focus on the samples $\vx_{\mathrm p}\in\mathcal A_\varepsilon(\mathcal D_f)$.
+Suppose that $\sigma(\vz)$ denotes the softmax function for $\vz\in \mathbb{R}^C$ and let $\mathcal{C}_f\subseteq [C]$ be the set of forget classes.
 We define a masked softmax over $\uclass$ as follows: